Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Okay.

-It really pricked up my attention.
+They really pricked up my attention.

-Pricked up my prick radar.
+Picked up my prick radar.

-That's a hot take.
+That's a hot tag.

 Thank you.

-but I do reckon Nazi's are bad people.
+But I do reckon Nazis are bad people.

-There you said it.
+Yeah, you said it.

-I don't apologize for that.
+I don't apologise for that.

-I'm stand by that.
+I stand by that.

 I'm happy to put that on the record.